Steve, the lay leader of a church, called me and I could tell he was agitated.

 A transition specialist is basically a full-time, turbo-charged interim pastor.
 Or as I like to say, an interim pastor on steroids!
 A transition specialist is a good idea for congregations whose previous pastor had a long tenure (10 years or longer) or where there is significant unresolved conflict.
 (Again, the greater the conflict the longer the transition between pastors.)
 The transition specialist serves largely like the official senior pastor would serve.
-He also pays particular attention to the church’s history and culture, while helping to clarify mission, vision and values.
-He works through any difficult leadership changes and helps the congregation discover and build on their strengths.
+They also pay particular attention to the church’s history and culture, while helping to clarify mission, vision and values.
+They work through any difficult leadership changes and helps the congregation discover and build on their strengths.
 In the case of unresolved conflict, the transition specialist not only works to resolve conflict but also teaches conflict resolution skills and deals with deeper issues like forgiveness and trust.
-He focuses on increasing morale, healing, spiritual maturity, and preparing the congregation for the new pastor.
+They focus on increasing morale, healing, spiritual maturity, and preparing the congregation for the new pastor.

 - An Interim Pastor

 An interim pastor is appropriate for congregations whose previous pastors served for mid to short-terms (3 – 7 years) with minimal to no conflict.
 This position can be part or full-time, covering the preaching, some weddings and funerals, teaching, and guidance to the key leadership team.
-He focuses on morale, spiritual maturity, and preparing the congregation for the new pastor.
+They focus on morale, spiritual maturity, and preparing the congregation for the new pastor.